 A home purchase can be a great investment, but you’ll need to have enough capital to cover the upfront and recurring costs owning a home.
 You may also need to stick with it for the long term to see any meaningful capital gain.

 To ease the decision-making process, we’ve summarised what you’ll need to take into account below:

 |- Have you lived in the area before?

 - Do you intend to stay in this property for more than 5 years?

-- Can you afford the 20% down payment and other upfront costs of buying the property?
+- Can you afford the 25% down payment (for bank loans) and other upfront costs of buying the property?

 - Can you afford the recurring costs of buying a property (including monthly instalments, property taxes and maintenance costs)?